Historic tax credits help convert office headquarters into housing

 170,800 sq. ft.

-A Moderne office building gets a new life as multi-family housing.
+A Moderne office building gets a new life as an award-winning multi-family housing project.

 Located in the St. Paul suburb of Falcon Heights, this Moderne office building and laboratory formerly served as the headquarters for the Farmers Union Grain Terminal Association, an important Midwest farmers’ cooperative.
 By 2018, the site represented an opportunity for repositioning and multi-family housing reuse.
 To access historic tax credits, the project needed a design that would both meet National Park Service standards and resolve complex abatement issues and unique mechanical system updates.